 Reference has been made, through local representation, to the site achieving the Nationally Described Space Standard (NDSS).
-It is identified that some of the house types Tilton, Somerby, Joiner and Tailor do not meet this standard.
+It is identified that some of the house types: Melbourne, Tilton, Somerby, Joiner and Tailor do not meet this standard.
 However, NDSS is not adopted in Local Plan policy.
 The Councils Residential Design SPD also includes guidance on minimum standards.
 Below is a comparison of these house types against those that do not meet the minimum required NDSS:

-H/T Beds Size SPD Space Standard Differential % of Space Standard
+H/T Beds Size SPD Space Standard Differential

-Tilton 2 bed 59.2m 2 62m 2 -2.8m 2 95%
+Tilton 2 bed 59.2m 2 62m 2 -2.8m 2

-Joiner 2 bed 63.2m 2 62m 2 +1.2m 2 102%
+Joiner 2 bed 63.2m 2 62m 2 $+1.2m_2$

-Somerby 3 bed 71.3m 2 77m 2 -5.7m 2 93%
+Somerby 3 bed 71.3m 2 77m 2 -5.7m 2

-Tailor 3 bed 74.48m 2 77m 2 -2.5m 2 97%
+Tailor 3 bed 74.48m 2 77m 2 -2.5m 2

+Melbourne 3 bed 75.94m 2 77m 2 -1m2

 Where there is a shortfall of a matter of a few square metres, this is considered to result in dwellings that are so deficient that would warrant them being considered to be unusable.
 Bellway advise in many cases this is simply reflective of the different market segments.
 In particular, the Somerby house type, which fails to meet the national and local standard, is part of the standard house type range for the East Midlands.
 Bellway have also provided evidence from a registered provider that they are content with this particular house type in terms of floor space.
+Without evidence outlining a specific required space standard for the District or indeed any evidence to the contrary in respect to national housebuilder product sales, it would be extremely difficult to resist the application solely on this basis.

 Housing standards are a material consideration in dealing with planning applications.
 A written ministerial statement on this, dated 25th March, advises that decision takers should only require compliance with the new national technical standards where there is a relevant current Local Plan policy.
 There is no local plan policy in place to require adherence to the national standards.
-Notwithstanding this, a number of units do not comply with the national standard, however in view of the above and taking the scheme as a whole - which has included alterations to improve the layout following a design review - the proposals are considered to be acceptable in this regard.
+Notwithstanding this, a number of units do not comply with the relevant national and local standards; however in view of the above and taking the scheme as a whole - which has included alterations to improve the layout following a design review - the proposals are considered to be acceptable in this regard.